THE WEDDING PHOTO GUIDE

 Microphones

-Please don't have a big microphone stand in front of you, if it has to be there then stand on the outer side of it closer to your guests.
-Have your officiant use a hand-held or lapel microphone, if possible.
-If your videographer has microphones then they usually attach it to you in a discreet way.
+Please don't have a big microphone stand in front of you, and if it has to be there, then stand on the outer side of it, closer to your guests.
+If possible, have your officiant use a hand-held or lapel microphone.
+If your videographer has microphones, then they usually attach them in a discreet way, so no need to worry.

 The Kiss

-When you kiss for the first time hold it and kiss twice!
-A quick peck can easily be missed and holding it offers ensures a few photos of your first kiss.
-Meet half way to avoid scrunched necks.
+When you kiss for the first time, hold it and/or kiss twice!
+A quick peck can easily be missed, and holding it ensures a few photos of your first kiss.
+Meet halfway to avoid scrunched necks.
 Throw in an extra kiss before you exit the aisle too!?

 Phones

 I'll be honest, the phones in the air and blocking the aisle will happen, your family and friends are going to take photos.
-If this is a hard nope for you then consider a sign and having the officiant make an announcement for an unplugged ceremony.
+If this is a hard no for you, then consider a sign and having the officiant make an announcement for an unplugged ceremony.

 Have guests sit down

-Seasoned officiants usually know to tell guests to sit back down when the ceremony starts....but not all of them remember so there's this awkward time where everyone is looking around wondering what to do.
+Seasoned officiants usually know to tell guests to sit back down when the ceremony starts, but not all of them remember, so there's this awkward time where everyone is looking around, wondering what to do.
+Remind them to tell guests to sit back down.

 06.